andreterceiro/dio-mobile-meu-tudo--configuring-your-development-environment-for-react-native/README.md

 He also commented that you can migrate an app created using Expo CLI to a React **Native** app (see the word **Native** app).
 You have to find by "expo eject" in Google.

 And teacher commented that Expo is amazing and he use it nowdays, but if he needs to start a project and in this project he has a lot of doubts, probably he would install Android Studio and would use use React **Native** CLI.
+This option because Expo not works very well with some third part tools or components.

 # Links passed in complementary materials section